-4. EDUCATING WHITE HOUSE STAFFERS ABOUT ETHICS RULES & RECORDS MANAGEMENT & MONITORING FOR ADHERENCE
+4. EDUCATING WHITE HOUSE STAFFERS ABOUT ETHICS RULES AND RECORDS MANAGEMENT AND MONITORING FOR ADHERENCE

-Among the tasks in this category are distinguishing between White House expenses and campaign expenses; reviewing presidential travel; approving requests for appointments with the president, monitoring these for propriety, seemliness, legality, and executive privilege issues; responding to document requests and subpoenas directed to the president and to other White House and executive branch officials by congressional committees and Independent Counsels; and serving as the ethics officer for the White House staff and executive branch political appointees.
-[In this list, links are needed from the subpoena and ethics officer points to the Torkelson interview.]
+Among the tasks in this category are distinguishing between White House expenses and campaign expenses; reviewing presidential travel; approving requests for appointments with the president, monitoring these for propriety, seemliness, legality, and executive privilege issues; responding to document requests and subpoenas directed to the president and to other White House and executive branch officials by congressional committees, prosecutors and independent counsels; and serving as the ethics officer for the White House staff and executive branch political appointees.
 Past Counsels stress that this work is essential to a president's early success, because it allows an administration to put its people in place, to establish responsible procedures, and to advance its policy initiatives.

 Perhaps the most prominent of the newer demands confronting the Counsel's Office is the intensified scrutiny of ethical matters within a presidential administration.
-This has generated a need for a central coordinator, alert to potential problems and able to take pre-emptive (or corrective) action.
+This has generated a need for a central coordinator, alert to potential problems and able to take preemptive (or corrective) action.
 This issue arena is one of the many that draws the Counsel's Office closer to other White House units, and that obliges it to develop constructive relationships with Congress and various other political actors.

-Ethics laws, to quote C. Boyden Gray, "are quite complicated and obscure and overworked and ought to be deregulated."
-(Gray interview, p.
-1) The White House Counsel's Office is needed to explain these laws to political appointees and to the members of the White House staff.
+Ethics laws, to quote C. Boyden Gray, "are quite complicated and obscure and overworked and ought to be deregulated" (Gray interview).
+The White House Counsel's Office is needed to explain these laws to political appointees and to the members of the White House staff.
 This role is needed particularly at the outset of an individual's service in the White House or executive branch, throughout the campaign season, and during investigations.
-(See "Rhythms" in Organization and Operations)
+(See "Rhythms.")